 Terminal degree requirements are considered to have been met by virtue of the appointment to a probationary/tenured position.

 A positive recommendation for promotion shall be based solely upon a positive assessment of the overall quality of performance and achievement in the Scholarship of Teaching; the Scholarship of Discovery, Application, and Integration; and in University and Community Service as described below; including an established pattern of productive working relationships with peers and colleagues as demonstrated through the evidence presented in the candidate's Working Personnel Action File (WPAF).
 Only achievements while a probationary faculty member at this university shall be considered for promotion to Associate Professor.
-For promotion to the rank of Professor, primary consideration will be given to performance since the initial appointment or last promotion at this University.
+For promotion to the rank of Professor, primary consideration will be given to performance since the initial appointment or previous successful promotion application at this University.

 The responsibilities of all full-time faculty members include effective teaching; professional, scholarly, and creative activities; and university and public service.
 A strong record of effectiveness in the Scholarship of Teaching is essential criterion for promotion, but is not sufficient in and of itself.
 Professional growth and scholarly/creative activities are also important.
 Achievement in University and public service, while not a substitute for achievements in teaching effectiveness or professional growth and scholarly/creative activities, is considered essential in evaluating a candidate's overall qualifications for promotion.